Discovery potential of charmonium $2P$ states through the $e^+e^- \to \gamma D\bar{D}$ processes: numerical results

+Finally, the coupling constants connecting the $P$-wave charmonium multiplet to charmed mesons are expressed in terms of a universal coupling constant \( g_p \)~\cite{Li:2021jjt}:

-Specifically, the couplings of the photon with charmed mesons are given by $g_{D^0 \bar{D}^{*0} \gamma} = 2.0$ $\rm{GeV}^{-1}$ and $g_{D^+ D^{*-} \gamma} = -0.5$ $\rm{GeV}^{-1}$~\cite{Chen:2010re}.
-In the calculation, the masses of the states involved in these couplings are listed in Table~\ref{mass}.
-All of these masses are taken from the PDG~\cite{ParticleDataGroup:2022pth}.
-Although the coupling constants $g_s$ and $g_p$ are unknown, their relative ratios are well-defined.
+The masses of all participating states in these relations are provided in Table~\ref{mass}, with values taken from the PDG~\cite{ParticleDataGroup:2022pth}.
+Although the coupling constant $g_p$ are unknown, their relative ratios are well-defined.
 As a result, the cut-off parameter $\alpha$ becomes the only free parameter in our calculations.
 It is important to examine the impact of $\alpha$ on the ratios of $\Gamma_{\gamma \chi_{cJ}}$.
-Note that the monopole form factor used in the amplitudes resembles propagators with mass $\Lambda$, which introduces an additional branch cut in the loop integral when two propagators can be on-shell simultaneously, i.e., when $\Lambda + m_{D^{(*)}} = m_{\chi_{cJ}(2P)}$.
+Note that the dipole form factor used in the amplitudes resembles propagators with mass $\Lambda$, which introduces an additional branch cut in the loop integral when two propagators can be on-shell simultaneously, i.e., when $\Lambda + m_{D^{(*)}} = m_{\chi_{cJ}(2P)}$.
 Therefore, we choose $\alpha$ to lie in the range of 3 to 5 to avoid this condition, and the resulting ratios are shown in Fig.~\ref{rs}(a).